mjagos0/efficient-server/README.md

 ### Techniques & Architecture
 - **TCP Epoll Server**: Edge-triggered epoll TCP server.
-- **ThreadPool** - ThreadPool with thread-safe request/response queues.
+- **ThreadPool**: ThreadPool with thread-safe request/response queues.
 - **Uniform Hash Grid**: Thread-safe data structure to identify unique locations.
 It uses 8-neighborhood-lock mechanism.
-- **Flat Graph representation & Flat Heap** - Thread-safe graph in respect to writers with cache-friendly readers access.
+- **Flat Graph representation & Flat Heap**: Thread-safe graph in respect to writers with cache-friendly readers access.

 Main thread runs an epoll-based server that manages both server and client sockets, handling socket creation, closure, reading, and writing.
 It reads incoming client requests and enqueues them into a local request queue (mutex-protected).
 It makes sure that the client exists in clientQueue (mutex-protected).